-This command displays the memory map that is maintained by the EFI environment.
-The EFI environment keeps track all the physical memory in the system and how it is currently being used.
-The EFI Specification defines a set of Memory Type Descriptors.
-Please see the EFI Specification for a description of how each of these memory types is used.
-The following example shows typical output for help on this command.
+This command displays the memory map that is maintained by the UEFI environment.
+The UEFI environment keeps track all the physical memory in the system and how it is currently being used.
+The UEFI Specification defines a set of Memory Type Descriptors.
+Please see the UEFI Specification for a description of how each of these memory types is used.